SwiftGraphs/Grape/README.md

 ## Examples

 ### Force Directed Graph
-This is a force directed graph visualizing the data from [Force Directed Graph Component](https://observablehq.com/@d3/force-directed-graph-component), iterating at 120FPS.
+This is a force directed graph visualizing the data from [Force Directed Graph Component](https://observablehq.com/@d3/force-directed-graph-component).
 Take a closer look at the animation: